 Bone parts became part of the product line in 1998 when our customers began asking us to source a better grade of bone than was being offered by the Luthier supply houses.
 We found that Middle-Eastern oxen bone provided better acoustical properties and was of superior overall quality than the typical water buffalo bone that everyone was sourcing from China.

 Today our ancient ivory and bone parts are being used by Original Equipment Manufacturers around the world.
 We sell these same high quality parts to smaller builders and re-builders of instruments as well as to individual luthiers and craftsmen.
-These same high quality parts are available on this website with no minimum order requirement and with a low fixed shipping cost of $ 6 per order regardless of order size when being sent to a US address.
+These same high quality parts are available on this website with no minimum order requirement and with a low fixed shipping cost per order regardless of order size when being sent to a US address.

 David Warther & Co.